Usbac/borealis/docs/en/stdlib/bit.md

-The standard object `Bit` gives you multiple methods related with bit manipulation.
+The standard table `Bit` gives you multiple methods related with bit manipulation.

 ## Functions